-Esplain to learners that there are different styles of communication, and that people have different ways of getting others to do what they want, or of responding to this pressure.
+Explain to learners that there are different styles of communication, and that people have different ways of getting others to do what they want, or of responding to this pressure.
 Explain the following styles:

-AGGRESSIVE: Somessne is aggressive when they tend to act in a hostle or angry way, especially when they want something or when conformed.
-When dealing with conflict, someone who is aggressive is not likely to address the problem in a fair and sensitive way, instead they may be more likely to groue their own role in the problem and become detensive.
+AGGRESSIVE: Someone is aggressive when they tend to act in a hostle or angry way, especially when they want something or when confrorted.
+When dealing with conflict, someone who is aggressive is not likely to address the problem in a fair and sensitive way, instead they may be more likely to ignore their own role in the problem and become defensive.
 They may shout, use insults or even become vicient.
-This person may use aggressive behaviour to get their way, even if it hunts others emotionally or physically.
+This person may use aggressive behaviour to get their way, even if it hurts others emotionally or physically.
 This includes taking what you want at the expense of others, threatening or forcing a person to give you something, or saying 'to' in a way that is mean or degrading to another person.

-PASSIVE: A personality trait where someone allows things to happen or who accepts what other seeple do or dickle without trying to change anything.
-This may be because they do not think their needs and idees are as important as those of others, because they want to avoid corrflec, or because they tack self-esteen, feel Paerful or intimidated.
-Passive people may allow others to have their way, say Yes' when they don't really want to, in order to be liked or not hurt the other person's fielings, and they may not express if they are uncomfortable or bothered by something, or if they have changed their mind.
+PASSIVE: A personality trait where someone allows things to happen or who accepts what other people do or decide without trying to change anything.
+This may be because they do not think their needs and ideas are as important as those of others, because they want to avoid conflict, or because they lack self-esteem, feel fearful or intimidated.
+Passive people may allow others to have their way, say Yes' when they dont really want to, in order to be liked or not hurt the other person's feelings, and they may not express if they are uncomfortable or bothered by something, or if they have changed their mind.

 MANIPULATIVE: Someone is manipulative when they control or dominate another person for their own benefit and advantages.
-It usually implies a more subdie control than aggressive behaviour.
-This includes getting what you want or turning someone down in a dishumest way, making someone feel good so that you can get whet you want, or doing something for somebody only so they will give you what you want.
+It usually implies a more subtle control than aggressive behaviour.
+This includes getting what you want or turning someone down in a dishonest way, making someone feel good so that you can get what you want, or doing something for somebody only so they will give you what you want.

-ASSERTIVE: An assertive person sees their needs and feelings as important, and is able to share them in a clear, confident and respectful way.
-This includes asking for what you want or giving people an hones: "no" to things you don't want.
-Being assertive is not the same as being aggressive, and in conflict situations assertive people do net intentionally hurt others emotionally or physically, but also encourage other people to share their feelings in a respectful way.
+ASSERTIVE An assertive person sees their needs and feelings as important, and is able to share them in a clear, confident and respectful way.
+This includes asking for what you want or giving people an honest "no" to things you don't want.
+Being assertive is not the same as being aggressive, and in conflict situations assertive people do not intentionally hurt others emotionally or physically, but also encourage other people to share their feelings in a respectful way.

-Explain to learners that being assertive is the best way to communicate, while being honest and respectful of yourself and others, instead of aggressively demanding control, or passively giving it up, assertiveness helps you tell others what you wart - honesty - and wthost thurting others emotionally or physically.
-These skills are parsicularly helpful in relationships, when you are faced with situations of potential conflict.
-Assertiveness helps you respond to those who use the other techniques of communication, and helps you avoid being pushed into what they want, or pushing them into what you want, is important to be as assertive in againg Yas', as in saying Nof, and in communicating both big and smaller decisions.
+Explain to learners that being assertive is the best way to communicate, while being honest and respectful of yourself and others.
+Instead of aggressively demanding control, or passively giving it up, assertiveness helps you tell others what you wart - honestlyand without hurting others emotionally or physically.
+These skills are particularly helpful in relationships, when you are faced with situations of potential conflict.
+Assertiveness helps you respond to those who use the other techniques of communication, and helps you avoid being pushed into what they want, or pushing them into what you want.
+It is important to be as assertive in saying Yes', as in saying No', and in communicating both big and smaller decisions.